Counselling and Psychotherapy

 Hello - I’m Carys, I am an experienced integrative therapist, working with individuals and couples in Central London.

-Whether you're seeking individual or relationship therapy, our work together offers a supportive, non-judgemental space to explore your thoughts, emotions, and experiences at your own pace.
-You decide what to bring; my role is to walk alongside you—collaboratively exploring what’s working in your life, what’s not, and why.
-I’ll offer insight where it’s helpful, gently challenge patterns that may no longer serve you, and support you in discovering new perspectives and ways of relating—to yourself and to others—that can foster meaningful, lasting change.
+Whether you're seeking individual or relationship therapy, our work together offers a space to explore your thoughts, emotions, and experiences at your own pace.
+You decide what to bring; my role is to be alongside you - collaboratively exploring what’s working in your life, what’s not, and why.
+I’ll offer insight where it’s helpful, gently challenge patterns that may no longer serve you, and support you in discovering new perspectives and ways of relating, to yourself and to others, that can foster meaningful, lasting change.

 Qualifications and Experience